The Cultural Perspectives story depicts a unique body that has contributed to the promotion and valuing of our cultural and linguistic diversity.

 In November 2000 we took pleasure in launching a stand-alone research offer through the Cultural and Indigenous Research Centre Australia (CIRCA).
 CIRCA Research is now the market leader in delivering high-quality research outcomes in linguistically diverse communities and throughout our Aboriginal and Torres Strait Islander populations.
 CIRCA’s capacity to undertake often complex and sensitive research tasks has seen us receive both acclaim and acknowledgement.

 Beyond communications and research the company has also been commissioned to provide a range of consultancy services.
 Whether these be the development of policy options for government; organisational development for non-government organisations; or engagement strategies to allow organisations to connect with our diversity we can claim hundreds of discrete consultancies.
-We have recently grouped these activities and developed a dedicated staff to carry them out under the DiverseWerks banner.
+We grouped these activities in 2012 and developed a dedicated team to carry them out under the DiverseWerks banner.

 The company continues to evolve and in this evolution we remain motivated to explore and interpret the changing diversity in Australia: its increasingly complex refugee settlement; fast changing communications and the emergence of digital communications; and the marketplace changes resulting from a larger skill and business migration.